-- The maximum amount of work that may be transferred to the College of Graduate Studies depends upon the graduate degree sought (individual units may have more restrictive limits): - Extension work completed at another institution cannot be transferred; and correspondence work, except to make up deficiencies, is not recognized.
+- The maximum amount of work that may be transferred to the College of Graduate Studies depends upon the graduate degree sought (individual units may have more restrictive limits): - Extension work completed at another institution cannot be transferred; and correspondence work, except to make up deficiencies, is not recognized. - All courses accepted for transfer must be graduate-level courses.

-- courses.
 A course in which a grade of B- or lower was received will not be accepted for transfer.
 Transfer course work that is to be applied to a graduate degree with the College of Graduate Studies and was completed more than 5 years prior to being accepted to the program shall be evaluated by the sponsoring unit as to its current relevance and applicability to the degree requirements.
-At the discretion of the sponsoring unit, a student may be asked to validate transfer credits prior to approval. - Credit may not be transferred until the student has completed 6 credits of graduate-level course work as a degree-seeking student at the College of Graduate Studies.
+At the discretion of the sponsoring unit, a student may be asked to validate transfer credits prior to approval.

+Credit may not be transferred until the student has completed 6 credits of graduate-level course work as a degree-seeking student at the College of Graduate Studies.
 Transferred credits do not reduce the minimum registration requirement but may reduce the amount of work to be done in formal courses.